textbook/cyf-app-starter/README.md

   `npm run db:reset` to initialise the container state) and a [pgAdmin panel][14] to help view and edit the data.

-- `npm run docker:stop`: Stops the containers.
+- `npm run docker:stop`: Stops and removes the containers.

+- `npm run docker:dev:start`: Starts the app in containers as above but using the dev mode, mounting your local volumns into the separate server and client containers so that they will be reloaded as you edit them.

+- `npm run docker:dev:stop`: Removes the containers.

-To connect to the admin panel visit http://localhost:5050 and log in using the default credentials (email: pgadmin4@pgadmin.org, password: admin).
+To connect to the admin panel in either mode visit http://localhost:5050 and log in using the default credentials (email: `pgadmin4@pgadmin.org`, password:
+`admin`).
 You can then connect the panel to the database by clicking Add New Server, proving a name (e.g. "CYF") and entering the following details on the Connection tab (leave the rest as defaults):

 - Host name/address: db
 - Username: postgres
 - Password: randompass

-These credentials are all visible and editable in the `docker-compose.yml` file.
+These credentials are all visible and editable in the `docker-compose.yml` and `docker-compose.dev.yml` files.

 [1]: https://codeyourfuture.io/
 [2]: